Women and Digital Inclusion CIC (WODIN) community Statement 2020 – 21

 The company’s activities will provide benefit to …

-Deliver change by Digital Inclusion of Black African – BAME women drawing on the ‘lived experiences’ of hardship.
-In the current climate, we’ll specifically provide advice and support to BAME women pushed in crisis as a result of the pandemic and their families.
+Deliver change by Digital Inclusion of Black African – BAME women drawing on the ‘lived experiences of hardship.
+In the current climate, we’ll specifically provide advice and support to BAME women pushed into crisis as a result of the pandemic and their families.

 Provide support and basic advice for women and their families on issues regarding their finances especially; living within their means/budget, debt management, work and welfare, and signposting to FCA registered money advisors.